5 Perfectly Awful Ways to Motivate an ADHD Brain

 Develop zero-tolerance for shame and self-loathing because these dirty tricks will only harm you.
 Listen for those deeply negative thoughts.
 When you pay attention to the worst voices in your head, you’ll be fascinated—and disheartened—by what you hear.
 Acknowledge them, and then be kind to yourself.
 When one of my clients hears them, she says, “Oh, it’s you again.
 Why are you here?”
 Everyone has doubts and ugly thoughts—it’s how you handle them that matters.

 Catch Yourself Using Dirty Emotional Tricks

-Doing daily tasks and looking like a grown-up is hard for people with ADHD.
+Doing daily tasks, time management, and looking like a grown-up is hard for people with ADHD.
 A lawyer client of mine explained, “I love the complicated parts of my job, and I do them well.
 The partners at the firm love me for that.
 It’s the little, boring things that exhaust me.”
 She uses emotional tricks to help her do those tasks.

 As you wake up, imagine that your battery is fully charged.
 As the day goes by, your charge will slowly decline, opening the door to using emotional tricks.
 They drain your battery rapidly, and leave you feeling physically and emotionally exhausted.

 Retrain your thinking to become aware of these tricks.
 Try these techniques: